 “One of the greatest threats to the movement’s success is fragmentation.
 Compartmentalization of work, replication of effort, lack of communication between principals, and conflict between natural allies are just a few of the challenges that conspire against a united whole.

 “Lack of diversity is our Achilles heel.
 85% of Americans live in urban areas.
 America is slated to become a minority-majority country by 2040.
-The average member of The Wilderness Society is a 71-year-old Caucasian female.
 America’s hunting and angling communities, which have long carried the country’s conservation work on their backs via the ca. $750M in taxes they pay each year for conservation, are overwhelmingly Caucasian.
 If the efforts to protect America’s lands, waters and wildlife continue to be led by Caucasians as they have been historically, it will not be enough to secure their health and well-being.”

 This year’s class of Emerging Leaders embodies our goal: a coalition of Americans of all cultures, experiences and perspectives united behind a passion for place—and committed to its protection.